VarunShelke/VarunShelke/README.md

 # 👋 Hi, I’m Varun Shelke

+I’m a software developer passionate about building impactful digital experiences.
+My journey into software development began in college when I started experimenting with Java and Spring Boot to create small web applications.
+Over time, curiosity turned into a career, and I’ve now spent over five years working across enterprise-level platforms and innovative projects.

-I’m a software engineer specializing in building scalable, high-performance backend systems that power exceptional digital experiences.
-Currently, I’m focused on building AI powered open source Health Sciences and Sports Analytics solutions at **AWS Cloud Innovation Center**.
+Fast-forward to today, and I’ve had the privilege of working at Nagarro, and Cognizant Consulting.
+My main focus these days is building open-source AI Powered Health Sciences and Sports Analytics Solutions at **AWS Cloud Innovation Center**.

+Recently, I’ve worked on the **Diving Analytics Platform** - An AI-powered platform that streamlines the analysis of diving training data.
+Leveraging modern large language models (LLMs), it transforms unstructured training notes into structured, actionable insights.
+Powered by AWS, leveraging Python and TypeScript to build scalable, high-performance applications.

 ---